 Father Charles Lenoir, chaplain at the Shrine Notre-Dame de Montligeon was invited for an interview by RCF Orne-Calvados-Manche as part of their program Sanctuaires Normands to address a simple, key question: does faith change my view of the world?
-In our world which has become a source of anxiety, faith is more than a spiritual idea: it provides a direction and a goal in life, and helps people go through their ordeals without denying reality.
+In our anxiety-triggering world, faith is more than a spiritual idea: it provides a direction and a goal in life, and helps people go through their ordeals without denying reality.
 This need for guidance can also be observed through a clear sign: in 2025, over 10,384 adults sought to be baptized in France.
-So, faith renews the way people look at the world, other people and even death.
+So, faith renews the way people look at the world, as well as their view other people and even death.

 Does faith change my view of the world?

 First of all, does faith change my view of the world?
 It does because it provides me with a goal and a direction.
-Pope Benedict 16 used to remind us that there is a close link between faith and expectant hope, in the sense that when you know where you’re going to and know that this goal is certain, this changes your behavior.
+Pope Benedict XVI used to remind us of the close link existing between faith and expectant hope, in the sense that when you know where you’re going to and know that this goal is certain, this changes your behavior.

-Father Charles Lenoir uses a simple example: a sports coach looks to lift his team’s morale If the team believes they will be beaten, it will reach the finish line beaten; conversely, if they believe they can win, they will set themselves in motion.
-Likewise, my strength to go about the world and face its damages, its violence or uncertainties is different when I know that it is loved.
+Father Charles Lenoir uses a simple example: a sports coach looking to lift his team’s morale.
+If the team believes it will be beaten, it will reach the finish line beaten; conversely, if it believes it can win, it will set itself in motion.
+Likewise, my strength to go about the world and face its damages, its violence or uncertainties is different when I know that the world is loved.
 “Behind the scenes, there is still Someone who loves the world and who wants to save it.”
 This ‘Someone’ is God.
 So, knowing this and having no doubt about it makes the world meaningful instead of merely absurd.
-I do not deny the hardships though, but I refuse to interpret them as nonsensical.
+I do not deny the hard realities though, but I refuse to interpret them as nonsensical.
 Faith therefore helps me discover “the presence of a God who changed death… to a path of life.”
 Which means that the mere knowledge that my life is meaningful already changes everything.
 Therefore I can work and persevere.
-Thus, faith changes my view, – it opens an horizon and gives me courage.
+Thus, faith changes my view – it opens an horizon and gives me courage.

 A child-like trust to get through hardships

-Secondly, faith encourages me to trust like children do, whilst remaining connected to the real world.
-One may think this is naive, in the positive meaning of the word, i.e. ‘childish’.
+Secondly, faith encourages me to trust in a childlike manner, whilst remaining connected to the real world.
+One may think this is naive, in the positive meaning of the word, that is to say ‘childish’.

-“A little child does not wonder if their father will find a job. they just trust him.”
+“A little child does not wonder if their father will find a job, they just trust him.”
 That’s the attitude I receive, trusting my Father who is in heaven.
 I know that he created the word and watches over it.
 As a result, I do not lock myself in my anxiety about the future.
 Moreover, such trust gives me some courage for working.
 Of course, it does not remove the hardships but it helps me to stay on my feet and face reality.
 Then I can learn to view ordeals as positive challenges that train me to hold on.
 They teach me both perseverance and endurance, two strengths which count over time.
-So, instead of repeating that the future will be worse that the present, I may rather say: the future may be better.
-With such a view you prevent despondency from ruling.
-As a result I lean on what I believe and I carry on.
-And last, I keep a simple rule in mind: God does not let me down.
+So, instead of repeating that the future will be worse than the present, I may rather say: the future may be better.
+With such a view I make sure that despondency will not rule my life.
+As a result I lean on my beliefs and I carry on.
+And last, I keep a simple rule of thumb in mind: God does not let me down.
 This certainty does not numb me, it sets me on my path.

 See the glass as half full, and take heart

-Yet many people have faith and complain a lot.
+Yet many people do have faith but they complain a lot.
 What does this mean?
 It means that their faith remains weak.
-However, it can grow.
+Nevertheless, it can grow.
 But converting one’s outlook involves a most practical exercise.
-“What if we could try looking at the glass as half full instead of half empty?”
+“What if we tried looking at the glass as half full instead of half empty?”
 It is the same thing, and yet it changes everything.
 When I look on the bright side, I’m back in the thick of things.
 When I look at the bad side, I get discouraged.
 So I rely on faith to give me courage and momentum in challenging times.
 What’s more, the content of faith doesn’t change with the times, it remains trust in God.
 Circumstances do change, as do today’s problems.
 Yet the core remains the same: trusting in a God who loves us.
-As a result, I can look to the saints and witnesses as landmarks.
+As a result, I can look to the saints and witnesses as guides.
 Figures like Carlo Acutis and Pier Giorgio Frassati don’t make faith different.
 They just show me how to live in trust, here and now.
-And that helps me get through the day-to-day, without locking myself up in complaint.
+And that helps me get through my day-to-day routines, without locking myself up in complaint.

 “God always takes the first step.”